MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Noel-Ann Bradshaw: Digesting the indigestible

 Noel-Ann has also got a talk about data and how to present it.
 (There is no literal digestion in this data talk.)
-A highlight was her taking apart the commonly held idea that the y-axis must always include zero to stop a graph being misleading by showing examples where thta clearly makes no sense.
+A highlight was her taking apart the commonly held idea that the y-axis must always include zero to stop a graph being misleading, by showing examples where that clearly makes no sense.

 ### Session 1b: 15:10 - 15:57